nickvolkert/TrainSchedMoment/README.md

 3. A Bootstrap theme for styling.

-4. HTML, CSS and jQueryf.
+4. HTML, CSS and jQuery.

 Like what you see?
 Work with me by contacting me at nick@nickvolkert.com, or view more of my work at nickvolkert.com